District Points of Pride

 Big Rapids Virtual School

-BRVS had nearly 20 students attend the MOISD Career Center in a variety of programs.
-Not only did they attend but they were very successful.
+BRVS had over 15 students attend the MOISD Career Center in a variety of programs.
+Not only did they attend but they were very successful!

 Big Rapids Athletics